MiPLA: Germany

 MiPLA is controlled in Germany under the NpSG (New Psychoactive Substances Act) as of July 18, 2019.
 Production and import with the aim to place it on the market, administration to another person and trading is punishable.
 Possession is illegal but not penalized.

 Switzerland

 MiPLA can be considered a controlled substance in Switzerland as a defined derivative of Lysergic Acid under Verzeichnis E point 263.
 It is legal when used for scientific or industrial use.

 United Kingdom

 MiPLA is a controlled substance in the United Kingdom via the Psychoactive Substances Act 2016.

 United States

-MiPLA is not scheduled in the United States but may be considered to be an analogue of LSD, which would make it illegal to possess for human consumption under the Federal Analogue Act.
-However, it may be a Schedule I controlled substance in the United States due to being a skeletal isomer of LSD.
+MiPLA is not scheduled in the United States, but may be considered to be an analogue of LSD, which would make it illegal to possess for human consumption under the Federal Analogue Act.
+However, it may be a Schedule I controlled substance in the United States due to being an isomer of LSD.